demisto/content-docs/docs/integrations/unit-testing.md

 In order to work with unit testing, the integration or automation script needs to be developed in [package (directory) structure](package-dir), where the yml file is separated from the python file and resides in its own directory.

-### Setup Pipenv

-To run locally the unit tests we want to setup a virtual environment with all required dependencies (both runtime and development).
-To achieve this we use [Pipenv](https://pipenv.readthedocs.io/en/latest/).

-Our recommended way to setup an integration into the [package (directory) structure](package-dir) is to use: `demisto-sdk split`.
-See full command documentation [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/split/README.md).

-Manual Setup:

-* **Install pipenv**: Follow the [instructions](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv).
-* **Copy base Pipenv files**: Copy the base Pipfile and Pipfile.lock files to the target package directory from: [demisto_sdk/commands/lint/resources](https://github.com/demisto/demisto-sdk/tree/master/demisto_sdk/commands/lint/resources).
-* **Install additional runtime dependencies**: using: `pipenv install <dependency>`.
-For example: `pipenv install ldap3`
-* **Sync Pipenv**: (including dev dependencies) by running: `pipenv sync --dev`
-* **Enable Virtual Env**: To enable the Pipenv virtual env in the shell run: `pipenv shell`.
-To exit the virtual env simply run: `exit`.

-You should now have a managed virtual environment to run unit tests locally.

 ### Setup Vscode

-We recommend using VSCode with the Cortex XSOAR Extension This is optional and you can also run/debug unit tests with other IDEs (such as Pycharm).
+We recommend using VSCode with the Cortex XSOAR Extension.
+This is optional and you can also run/debug unit tests with other IDEs (such as Pycharm).

 Setup:

 * **Install the Cortex XSOAR Extension**: Install with-in VSCode by navigating to `Extension`.
 Or download and install from [here](https://marketplace.visualstudio.com/items?itemName=CortexXSOARext.xsoar)
-* **Open VSCode**: Open VSCode where the root folder is the folder you wish to develop within.
-* **Choose Interpreter**: Choose the Pipenv interpreter (with all dependencies we setup in the previous step).
-See: <https://code.visualstudio.com/docs/python/environments>
-* **Enable PyTest**: We run our unit tests with `pytest`.
-See the following on how to enable PyTest: <https://code.visualstudio.com/docs/python/testing>

-### Setup PyCharm

-* **Install the Cortex XSOAR Plugin**: Install with-in PyCharm by navigating to `Preferences.. -> Plugins`.
-Or download and install from [here](https://plugins.jetbrains.com/plugin/12093-demisto-add-on-for-pycharm)
-* **Open Pycharm**: Open PyCharm where the root folder is the folder you wish to develop within.
-* **Choose Interpreter**: Choose the Pipenv interpreter (with all dependencies we setup in the previous step).
-See: <https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html>
-* **Enable PyTest**: We run our unit tests with `pytest`.
-See the following on how to enable PyTest: <https://www.jetbrains.com/help/pycharm/pytest.html>
+* **Setup Dev Container**: See instructions [here](../concepts/vscode-extension.md#development-and-debugging)

 ## Use `main` in Integration/Automation